St. Lawrence Island famine

-The St. Lawrence Island famine killed around 1000 people on St. Lawrence Island in the Bering Sea off the Alaskan mainland during the years 1878–1880.
-Possible causes may have been overfishing, disease, or negative aspects of settler contact.
+The St. Lawrence Island famine killed around 1,000 people on St. Lawrence Island in the Bering Sea off the Alaskan mainland during the years 1878–1880.
+The possible causes may have been overfishing, disease, or the negative aspects of settler contact.

+The island had a population of about 4,000 Central Alaskan Yupik and Siberian Yupik in the late 19th century, which subsisted by hunting walrus and whale, and by fishing in the Bering Sea.
+While many people left the island due to the famine, others attempted to stay and faced starvation.
+In 1880, a revenue cutter visited the island and found 1,000 dead victims of starvation.

+The survivors narrated tales of strange weather that prevented hunting and fishing in the ocean.The other contributing factors to the famine were the excessive depletion and overfishing of ocean life, and the then-recent introduction of communicable diseases to the islanders, such as dysentery, measles, black tongue (anemia), scarlet fever, and vitaminosis.

+In an attempt to prevent further starvation on the island, a Presbyterian missionary introduced reindeer on the island in 1900.
+In 1903, the then-President of the United States Theodore Roosevelt established a reindeer reserve on the island.

 Background

 In the late 19th century there were about 4,000 Central Alaskan Yupik and Siberian Yupik living in several villages on St. Lawrence Island.
 They subsisted by hunting walrus and whale and by fishing in the Bering Sea.
 A famine during the years 1878–1880 caused many to starve and many others to leave, drastically reducing the island's population.
 The revenue cutter USRC Thomas Corwin visited the island in 1880.
-After visiting multiple villages, the Thomas Corwin's crew estimated that out of 1500 remaining inhabitants, 1000 were found dead of starvation.
+After visiting multiple villages, the Thomas Corwin's crew estimated that out of 1,500 remaining inhabitants, 1,000 were found dead of starvation.

 Survivors told of strange weather that prevented hunting and fishing in the ocean.
 News reports of the time put the blame on traders supplying the people with liquor, causing them to "neglect laying up their usual supply of provisions".
 Nearly all the remaining residents were Siberian Yupik.
 Other contributing factors were the excessive depletion and overfishing of ocean life, and the introduction of communicable diseases such as dysentery, measles, black tongue (anemia), scarlet fever, and vitaminosis.

 Many villages on the island were totally depopulated by the famine.
 One such village, Kukulik, was abandoned and was totally destroyed by the elements.
 All that remains of the once vibrant village is a midden mound 800 ft long, 135 ft wide and up to 23 ft high, the largest known kitchen midden in the Arctic.
 Other populations of the area experienced similar food shortages.